RacoonDog/Electron/README.md

 ## Other Optimizations

 - `ReflectInit Caching` : Reduces game launch time by ~100-300 ms with 5 addons.
+- `Rainbow Optimizations` : Deactivates the `RainbowColors` tick loop when no rainbow colors are in use.

 totally didnt steal this readme